Null-Austin/surface-area-CS/README.md

-# surface-area-CS
+# surface area
-getting surface areas on different 3d shapes, using C# or CS
+This repo is about getting surface areas on different shapes such as cubes, and cylinders, with as few inputs as possible. we will be using C#

+Surface area is basicly perimeter of a 3d shape. and is really easy to get with a few basic formulas. which will be explained later.